+She founded Anita y el Coro Sound and directed the ensemble for two years.
+During her graduate studies, she continued to gain experience conducting the University of Victoria Chambers Singers, Prima Choir, and Philomela Women’s Choir.
 The University of Victoria provided Ana Alvarez with experience in orchestral conducting.
-Under Dr. Gerald King and Janos Sandor, she studied technique and score analysis and was the Graduate Assistant Conductor of the University of Victoria Wind Symphony.
-Also, she expanded her knowledge of contemporary music by conducting ensembles as a Teaching Assistant for Christopher Butterfield’s Sonic Lab program.
+She studied technique and score analysis and was the Graduate Assistant Conductor of the University of Victoria Wind Symphony.
+Ana expanded her knowledge of contemporary music by conducting ensembles as a Teaching Assistant for Christopher Butterfield’s Sonic Lab program.

-Currently, she is deepening her knowledge in conducting as a D.M.A. student at the University of Toronto under the supervision of Dr. Hilary Apfesltadt.
-She has also been honored with invitations to participate at the Toronto Mendelssohn Choir Symposium, as well as the Transient Glory Symposium with Francisco Nunez in NYC, both in 2012.
+Ana is currently deepening her knowledge in conducting as a D.M.A. candidate at the University of Toronto with a research focus on performance practices of Latin American music.
+An in-demand choral conductor and clinician who is involved in many aspects of the choral community, she has been honored with invitations to participate at the Toronto Mendelssohn Choir Symposium, as well as the Transient Glory Symposium with Francisco Nunez in NYC, both in 2012.

 Svetlana Kotliarenko, Accompanist